 Various types are available, but they all serve the same purpose: keeping moisture from seeping through your home's walls or floors.

-It also works as a vapor barrier that prevents condensation from accumulating within your home's walls during the cold winter months when air from outside comes into touch with the surfaces (this can cause damage).
+It also works as a vapor barrier that prevents condensation from accumulating within your home's walls during the cold winter when air from outside touches the surfaces (this can cause damage).

 The most popular choices are a plywood subfloor, large oriented particle panel (LOP) subfloors, concrete slab, and plastic sheeting substrates.
 These options will differ depending on what type of home improvement project you're working on.